On cosymplectic Lie Algebras: Left-symmetric product associated with cosymplectic Lie algebra

 It follows that, $ass(x,y,z)=ass(y,x,z)$ for all $x$,$y$,$z\in\h$.

 On the other hand, for all $x$ and $y\in\h$, we have

 Then $ass(\xi,x,y)-ass(x,\xi,y)=0$ is equivalent to

-The first equation is ensured by Lemma $\ref{l2}$. while the second follows from the closure of $\om$ and from the fact that $\om(\xi,.)=0$. \end{proof} It is known that (see, for example, \cite{M} Proposition 1-1), in a Lie group an affine connection is bi-invariant if and only if its associated left symmetric product is associative.
-We get the following result. \begin{co} Let $(G,\al^+,\om^+)$ be a cosymplectic Lie group with the Reeb vector $\xi^+$, the affine structure associated is bi-invariant if and only if the following conditions are satisfied \begin{enumerate} \item $ass^*(x,y,z)=\om(\ad_\xi y,x)\,\ad_\xi z$. \item $x*\ad_\xi y=0$. \item $(\ad_\xi x)*y=(\ad_\xi y)*x$ \item $\ad^2_\xi x=0$. \end{enumerate} for all $x,y,z\in\h$. \end{co}
+The first equation is ensured by Lemma $\ref{l2}$ while the second follows from the closure of $\om$ and from the fact that $\om(\xi,.)=0$. \end{proof} It is known that (see, for example, \cite{M} Proposition 1-1) in a Lie group an affine connection is bi-invariant if and only if its associated left symmetric product is associative.
+We get the following result. \begin{co} Let $(G,\al^+,\om^+)$ be a cosymplectic Lie group with the Reeb vector $\xi^+$, the affine structure associated is bi-invariant if and only if the following conditions are satisfied \begin{enumerate} \item $ass^*(x,y,z)=\om(\ad_\xi y,x)\,\ad_\xi z$. \item $x*\ad_\xi y=0$. \item $(\ad_\xi x)*y=(\ad_\xi y)*x.$ \item $\ad^2_\xi x=0$. \end{enumerate} for all $x,y,z\in\h$. \end{co} \begin{remark} Note that if $\ad_\xi x=0 $, then the relation $1.$ becomes $ass^*(x,y,z)=0\quad \forall x,y,z\in\h $, this means that the left symmetric product $*$ associated with the symplectic Lie algebra $ (\h,\om_{\h}) $ is associative.
+Which equivalent to say that $ (\h,\om_{\h}) $ is a {\it{Novikov Lie algebra}} ( see \cite{A-M} for more details). \end{remark}